 Deep watering and trims of no more than one-third of any inch will help you maintain the healthiest lawn.
 Dethatching, fall aeration and over seeding aid penetration and can prevent water from settling on the surface of your yard.

 Sometimes the weather is solely to blame, but other vegetation can eliminate your grass too.

 If there’s a drought or a downpour, your lawn may suffer the consequences.
 All you can do is overseed and attempt to rebuild at the end of the season.
 However, sometimes there are areas around your yard contributing to your problems.
 Weeds thrive in sheltered, shady soil.
 Grass can struggle without enough sun.
 Overgrown bushes or branches too close to the ground can set the stage for grass death or weed propagation.
 Trimming the trees and bushes around your property and paying attention to decorative features in the yard can help cut back on weeds without any major investments.

 Don’t forget the impact of heat and foot traffic.

 Homeowners may not realize the impact of Georgia’s clay-based soil when it comes to growing thick, lush lawns.
 A full summer of the heat beating down and of people walking all over the yard compacts the soil, making it impossible for oxygen to enter or escape.
 Fall aeration and over seeding is especially helpful in this situation for improving the strength of root systems and creating robust grass blades.

-Schedule fall aeration and over seeding services with Think Green Lawn Care in Cumming, GA.
+Schedule fall aeration and over seeding services with Think Green Lawn Care.
 Visit us online or call (678) 648-2556 to set your appointment today.